 - Yield: 16 mini cheesecakes

-- 1/2 cup (62 grams) whole wheat or buckwheat flour (use buckwheat for a grain-free and gluten-free version)
+- 1/2 cup (62 grams) whole wheat flour, all-purpose flour or for a gluten-free version, use buckwheat flour

 - pinch of salt